 In the future, we may attempt to increase our capital resources by making offerings of debt or additional offerings of equity securities, including commercial paper, medium-term notes, senior or subordinated notes and classes of preferred stock or common stock.
 Upon liquidation, holders of our debt securities and shares of preferred stock and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common stock.
 Additional equity offerings may dilute the holdings of our existing stockholders or reduce the market price of our common stock, or both.
-On August 3, 2012, we completed a public offering of 1,800,000 shares of our 8.25% Series A Cumulative Redeemable Preferred Stock with a liquidation preference of \$25.00 per share, which we refer to as the Series A Preferred Stock.
-We received net proceeds of approximately \$43.6 million, after the underwriting discount and expenses.
-On August 9, 2012, we completed the issuance and sale of 270,000 shares of Series A Preferred Stock pursuant to the underwriters' exercise of their over-allotment option, resulting in additional net proceeds of approximately \$6.5 million, after the underwriting discount and expenses.
-Our Series A Preferred Stock has a preference on liquidating distributions and a preference on dividend payments.
-Other classes or series of our preferred stock, if issued, could have a preference on liquidating distributions or a preference on dividend payments that could limit our ability to make a dividend distribution to the holders of our common stock.
-Because our decision to issue securities in any future offerings.
+Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, price, timing or nature of our future offerings.
+We may sell shares or other securities in any other offering at a price per share that is less than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing shareholders.
 Thus, holders of our common stock bear the risk of our future offerings reducing the market price of our common stock and diluting their stock holdings in us.